MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD09_LAB_MANUAL.md

 The main tasks for this exercise are as follows:

-1. Update js task to include bootstrap.
+1. Update gulpfile.js to handle Bootstrap.

-2. Add a new task to handle the bootstrap css.

-3. Run the task.
+2. Run the tasks.

-4. Link the layout to Bootstrap.
+3. Link the layout to Bootstrap.

-5. Style the layout using Bootstrap.
+4. Style the layout using Bootstrap.

-6. Apply the Bootstrap grid system to make the site responsive.
+5. Apply the Bootstrap grid system to make the site responsive.

-7. Style a form using Bootstrap.
+6. Style a form using Bootstrap.

-8. Run the application.
+7. Run the application.

-#### Task 1: Update js task to include bootstrap
+#### Task 1: Update gulpfile.js to handle Bootstrap

 1. In the **gulpfile.js** file, after the **jqueryjs** property assignment, assign the **popperjs** property of the **path** object the value of **paths.nodeModules + "popper.js/dist/umd/popper.js"**.